Research-as-a-Code/Research_as_a_Code/QUICKSTART.md

 Enter: `"Generate a report on NIMs on EKS with cost-benefit analysis"`

 Watch as the agent:
-- Recognizes complexity → Selects UDF strategy
+- Recognizes complexity → Selects UDR strategy
 - Compiles multi-step research plan
 - Executes dynamic code
 - Synthesizes comprehensive report